My grandpa farmed. He was fit until his last days.

 My grandma ran a handmade workshop—the best in town.

-She was a perfectionist long before the word ever trended on Instagram.
+She was a perfectionist long before the word ever trended on social media.
 She made sleeping mats from grass threads.
-And shopping bags, too.
-The same kind of bags you now see repurposed in luxury boutiques and tropical hotels.
+And shopping bags, too—the same kind of bags you now see repurposed in luxury boutiques and tropical hotels.
+Our sleeping mat had magic: it could regulate the temperature, making the cold season warmer and the summer days cooler.

 I often think: if someone had discovered her talent at the right time, we might have been famous.
-Or at least
+Or at least… less poor.

 Never late.
 Not once.

+She did all of this because she had a dream.
 Her dream was simple: to build a brick house.
-That dream came true when I was thirteen.
+That dream came true when I was around thirteen.
 If it hadn’t been for my school fees and extra classes, it might have happened earlier.

 But I know—deep down—my little certificates built her several brick houses or maybe castles in her heart.
 I was trying to build a whole dynasty for her.